jepyio/jepy/README.md

 -   [x] Add special parameters like "loop.first" and "loop.last" that could be used inside a Repeating block in jepy.Template
 -   [x] Add the "else" tag to Conditional blocks in jepy.Template to make it more readable and lean
 -   [x] Add an option for validation partial to the Cached blocks in jepy.Template
--   [ ] Add parameter and partial filters to jepy.Template
+-   [x] Add parameter and partial filters to jepy.Template
+-   [ ] Replace readme description with detailed documentation page that has a sandbox and some examples

 See the [open issues](https://github.com/jepyio/jepy/issues) for a full list of proposed features (and known issues).